Xe-rv/CSC-360-Assignments/assign2/.ipynb_checkpoints/README-checkpoint.md

 ## Individual work

 This assignment is to be completed by each individual student (i.e., no group work).
-Naturally you will want to discuss aspects of themake problem with fellow students, and such discussions are encouraged.
+Naturally you will want to discuss aspects of the problem with fellow students, and such discussions are encouraged.
 However, **sharing of code is strictly forbidden**.
 If you are still unsure about what is permitted or have other questions regarding